-- a. existing land uses on site becoming non-complying with planning scheme criteria; - b. lots being unserviced by infrastructure; - lots not providing for own private servicing.
-C.

-- minimum lot size requirements; - b. setbacks; - parking and access requirements; C. - d. servicing and Infrastructure requirements; - dependant elements of an existing or approved land use being separately titled, including but not limited to: - Where premises is approved as Multiple dwelling (49) with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling (49) approval. - Where a commercial or industrial land use contains an ancillary office $^{(53)}$, the office $^{(53)}$ cannot be separately titled as it is considered part of the commercial or industrial use. - Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.

-Boundary realignment results in lots which have appropriate size, dimensions and access to cater for uses consistent with the precinct.

-Note - Refer to overall outcomes for the General residential zone -Coastal communities precinct for uses consistent in this precinct.

-Lot sizes and dimensions (excluding any access handles) comply with Lot Types D, E or F in accordance with 'Table 9.4.1.6.1.3 - Lot Types' - Lot Types.

-Reconfiguring existing development by Community Title

-Reconfiguring a lot which creates or amends a community title scheme as described in the Body Corporate and Community Management Act 1997 is undertaken in a way that does not result in existing uses on the land becoming unlawful or otherwise operating in a manner that is:

-- a. inconsistent with any approvals on which those uses rely; or - inconsistent with the requirements for accepted development applying to those uses at the time that they were established.
+a. ng land uses on site becoming non-complying planning scheme criteria; b. lots b eing unserviced by infrastructure; C. lots n ot providing for own private servicing.
+Note e - Exam ples may include but are not limited to: a. minin num lot size requirements; b. setba cks; C. parkir ng and access requirements; d. servio sing and Infrastructure requirements; e. ndant elements of an existing or approved land use separately titled, including but not limited to: i.
+Where premises is approved as Multiple dwelling (49) with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling (49) approval. ii.
+Where a commercial or industrial land use contains an ancillary office (53) , the office (53) cannot be separately titled as it is considered part of the commercial or industrial use. iii.
+Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
+PO2 8 E28 appr opriate realignment results in lots which have size, dimensions and access to cater for uses with the precinct.
+Lot sizes and dimensions (excluding any access handles) comply with Lot Types D, E or F in accordance with 'Table 9.4.1.6.1.3 - Lot Types' - Lot Types. to overall outcomes for the General residential zone - munities precinct for uses consistent in this precinct.
+Rec onfigu ring existing development by Community - Fitle PO2 9 No example provided. title s Com way schem munit y that do ming u ing a lot which creates or amends a community e as described in the Body Corporate and / Management Act 199 7 is undertaken in a bes not result in existing uses on the land unlawful or otherwise operating in a manner a. b. uses incon devel sistent with any approvals on which those rely; or sistent with the requirements for accepted opment applying to those uses at the time that were established.